yanc0/beeping/README.md

 webserver wants to know if its application is reachable from the internet in a reasonable time.
 This service can be used alongside Sensu monitoring.

-Another use case is the capabilities to ask for checks from differents countries and measure responses time.
+Another use case is to ask for checks from differents countries and measure responses time.

 Big hugs to :

-* Dave Cheney for his inspirationnal work on [httpstat](https://github.com/davecheney/httpstat)
+* Dave Cheney for his inspirational work on [httpstat](https://github.com/davecheney/httpstat)
 * Taichi Nakashima for his work on httpstat lib [go-httpstat](https://github.com/tcnksm/go-httpstat)